andremmvgabriel/logging-cpp/README.md

 # IV.
 How to use it

 This logging library is very simple to be used.
 If you want to learn a bit more about the multiple usage cases, please access the examples within the examples directory.
 There are several comments through the code that should guide you.
 Have fun!

+## Build and run examples

+To build the examples scripts execute the command `cmake --build . --target examples`.
+Once done, the examples executables are created in the examples directory with a ".example" termination/extension.

+To run the example simply execute the command `./name_of_example.example`.

+## Build and run tests

+To build the tests scripts execute the command `cmake --build . --target tests`.
+Once done, the examples executables are created and instantly run.
+The console/terminal should present the results of the tests.

+# V. Notes

+Some tests still have to created, and others updated.